Group Size

 Meals

 All meals are included on a trek and climb from Day 03 to 13 lunch.
 We will provide three meals a day (B, L, D) during the trek.
 The menus in the teahouses are limited as compared to other regions of Nepal but you can still find varied foods.
-Besides, we will also be providing supplementary foods.
+Additionally, we will provide supplementary foods.
+During the trek, Breakfast and Dinner will be served at the teahouse/lodge where you stay, and Lunch will be along the way.
+For Yalung Ri peak base camp, it will be a fully camping style.

-If you have any special dietary requirements please let us know in advance and we will be sure to pass your message to your guide.
-For a gluten-free diet, we highly recommend you to bring extra foods especially for breakfast as your options for the breakfast will be limited.
+Our kitchen crew will prepare the food for us.
+In Kathmandu, only breakfast will be provided to give you the maximum flexibility in deciding where, what, and with whom to eat for lunch and dinner.
+If you have any special dietary requirements, please notify us in advance, and we will ensure that your guide is aware of them.
+For a gluten-free diet, we highly recommend bringing extra food, especially for breakfast, as your breakfast options will be limited.
 Meals worth USD 600-650 are included on this trip.

 Guides

+Our Guide/Sherpa crews are critical to the success of your climbs that you do with us.
+We, us professionally trained Sherpa guides & sirdars who are just not hikers & climbers on the mountains but have been trained to perform this task with a lot of common sense & guile.
+Kunga Sherpa, Everest summiteer and founder of Highland Expeditions, who has successfully guided and organized over 40 expeditions to 8000m as an expedition sirdar oversees our experienced Sherpa crew that will be with you on the climb.
+We ensure that they are confident & experienced.
 Most of our guides were born in these parts & have relatives living in other parts of the regions where they were born in.
 We know that locally born staffs are a vital cog in that wheel of sometimes dangerous adventure where anything can happen.
 At Highland Expeditions, we always make sure that our mountain crews are highly motivated & never compromise.

 Accommodation